venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/receive-inbound-operations-from-the-sap-system-using-the-wcf-channel-model.md

  A channel listener (**System.ServiceModel.Channels.IChannelListener**) is a WCF communication object that can be used to receive messages from specific WCF endpoints.
 The channel listener functions as a factory from which you can create channels over which messages invoked by a client (the SAP system) can be received by your service.
 You create a channel listener by from a **Microsoft.Adapters.SAP.SAPBinding** object by invoking the **BuildChannelListener** method.
 You supply an SAP connection URI that specifies the SAP Program ID from which inbound operations will be received to this method.

- The [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] supports the **IReplyChannel** channel shape. **IReplyChannel** channels support an inbound request-response message exchange pattern.
+ The [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] supports the <strong>IReplyChannel</strong> channel shape. <strong>IReplyChannel</strong> channels support an inbound request-response message exchange pattern.
 That is, a pattern in which an external program sends a request message over the channel and your program returns a response.

  For an overview of how to receive operations using an **IReplyChannel** in WCF, see [Service Channel-Level Programming](https://msdn.microsoft.com/library/ms789029.aspx).